 Fortunately, there are positive representations of Arab characters out there.
 The Big Sick (Michael Showalter, 2017), written and starring Kumail Nanjiani is about a Pakistani comedian living in the United States who comes to terms with his faith, family, and love as a Muslim man.
 Though it touches on Nanjiani’s struggles with his faith, it doesn’t depict Islam itself in a negative light.
 Ali: Fear Eats the Soul (Rainer Werner Fassbinder, 1974) is a West German film about a Moroccan immigrant who falls in love with an older German woman.
 They both face ridicule from their respective communities but, ultimately, choose each other.
-Another film, Robin Hood (Kevin Costner, 1991) portrays a black Arab man as an intelligent man of science, one who possesses a telescope and successfully performs a c-section on a white woman, much to the discomfort of the white characters.
+Another film, Robin Hood (Kevin Reynolds, 1991) portrays a black Arab man as an intelligent man of science, one who possesses a telescope and successfully performs a c-section on a white woman, much to the discomfort of the white characters.
 Recently, rapper Riz Ahmed coined the “Riz Test”, which is loosely based on the Bechdel Test.
 It’s used to test whether a film or TV show has positive representations of Muslims and Arab people or not.
 According to RizTest.com, “If the film has at least one character who is identifiably Muslim (by ethnicity, language, or clothing) is the character… 1.
 Talking about, the victim of, or the perpetrator of terrorism?
 2. Presented as irrationally angry?
 3. Presented as superstitious, culturally backwards or anti-modern?
 4. Presented as a threat to a Western way of life?
 5. If the character is male, is he presented as misogynistic? or if female, is she presented as oppressed by her male counterparts?
 If the answer for any of the above is Yes, then the Film/ TV Show fails the test.”
 Obviously, like the Bechdel test, this is not a perfect form of critique or measurement.
 However, it can be a helpful tool.
 For example, When They See Us (Ava DuVernay, 2019) passes the test because Yusuf Salaam, a boy falsely convicted of rape, deals with the injustice by turning to his faith and the Qur’an.
 John Wick Chapter 3: Parabellum (Chad Stahelski, 2019) passes because the Arab assassins are just as lethal as any other assassin and the usual negative Muslim stereotypes are avoided.
-Iron Man (Jon Favreau, 2008) does not pass because of Tony Stark’s abduction by terrorists and because of a line spoken by the white villain to an Arab character that reads “Technology, it has always been your Achilles heel in this part of the world” the part of the world referred to being Afghanistan/the Middle East.
+Iron Man (Jon Favreau, 2008) does not pass because of Tony Stark’s abduction by terrorists.
+In addition, the film contains a line spoken by the white villain to an Arab character that reads “Technology, it has always been your Achilles heel in this part of the world” the part of the world referred to being Afghanistan/the Middle East.